Become a master at sharing

 Learn proven tips to amplify your fundraiser’s reach.

 After you create your fundraiser, you are prompted to share it for the first time via Facebook, Twitter, and email.
-Take this time to introduce people to your campaign.
+Take this time to introduce people to your fundraiser.
 And remember that this won’t be the only time you share.

-Write a simple email that introduces why you are raising money that links to your campaign.
+Write a simple email that introduces why you are raising money that links to your fundraiser.
 Be humble in your request and avoid using forceful language.
 For in-depth help read out blog post Use These Fundraising Email Templates to Reach Your Goal Faster.

 Make sure that you include all of the possible ways someone could help, like donating or sharing.
 So if someone can’t give, let them know they can still help by sharing it.